A wonderful chair with a broken seat

 that needs to be restored

-to it's former glory?
+to its former glory?

 Looking as good as new